VandeeFeng/promptheus/README.md

 - 📁 **Category Management**: Organize prompts by categories
 - 🔄 **Cloud Sync**: GitHub Gist synchronization support
 - 🎯 **Interactive Interface**: Intuitive command-line interaction
+- 📄 **Smart Content Preview**: Long prompts show truncated preview first, then offer full viewing in pager
 - ⚡ **Quick Execution**: One-click copy or output of prompt content

+### Smart Content Handling

+One of Promptheus's standout features is its intelligent approach to long content.
+When displaying lengthy prompts, the system first shows a truncated preview (beginning and end), then asks if you'd like to view the complete content in a pager.

+This feature works across all commands that display prompt content, including `search`, `exec`, and `show`.

 ## Installation and Usage